rafaeljusto/shelter/README.md

 * FPM - https://github.com/jordansissel/fpm (Debian packages)
 * Termbox - https://github.com/nsf/termbox-go (Debian packages)
 * Docker - http://docker.io/
+* OpenSSL - https://www.openssl.org/‎ (used in Docker build)

 All necessary scripts to generate the packages are under the deploy folder in the project root.